Skadic/MA_BlockTrees/expose/03_block_trees.typ

 === Pruning Step

-As seen in @fig:mmblocktree, there is still redundancy in the Block Tree after the construction described until this point.
+As seen in @fig:mmblocktree, there is still redundancy in the block tree after the construction described until this point.
 For example, the second #inlinebox[M M] block on the third level of the tree (block $5$), could be replaced with a pointer to the first #inlinebox[M M] block (block $2$);
 We discussed in the previous section, that issues arise, when a back block points to another back block, which could occur if we were not to fingerprint block pairs when marking blocks.